thestrawh8/kaizoku/stories/dots.md

-.. title: My Projection of the differential manifold named life onto the Philosophy plane.
+.. title: Projections of the manifold named life onto the philosophy plane.
 .. slug:
 .. date: 2018-01-12 12:06:09 UTC
 .. tags: